Top Trump Officials Nearly Come To Blows At Private Dinner, Report Says: 'I'm Gonna Punch You'

 Bessent, a Yale-educated former hedge fund manager from Conway, South Carolina, is the openly gay Treasury chief credited with bold economic strategies and a $600 million fortune.

-Pulte, a Boca Raton, Floruda, native and the grandson of a home-building mogul, oversees Fannie Mae and Freddie Mac and is famed for his Twitter philanthropy.
+Pulte, a Boca Raton, Florida, native and the grandson of a home-building mogul, oversees Fannie Mae and Freddie Mac and is famed for his Twitter philanthropy.

 Neither Bessent, Pulte, Malik, nor the White House commented on the incident to Politico.